lidat/knowledge-center/pages/knowledgedocs/Messaging Channels/LiveEngage and SMS Messaging Factsheet.md

 * Track operations in real time and report on volumes and effectiveness

-** Learn how to set-up, implement and gain maximum value from LiveEngage and SMS messaging in our full guide: [LiveEngage & SMS Messaging Factsheet](http://info.liveperson.com/rs/501-BLE-979/images/SMS_Factsheet.pdf).**
+<div class="bestpractice">Learn how to set-up, implement and gain maximum value from LiveEngage and Facebook Messenger in our full guide: <a href="http://info.liveperson.com/rs/501-BLE-979/images/Facebook_Messenger_Factsheet.pdf">LiveEngage and Facebook Messenger Factsheet</a>.</div>